 Sequencing read overlap is a problem that occurs during long-read and even short-read NGS sequencing.
 It is when a portion or nucleotide sequence of one read overlaps with another larger read.
 It has important implications before the final read or genome assembly.

 A separate computational tool analysis reads and highlights possible overlap regions if exist.
 Such overlap between two reads can be merged using the reference sequence data.
 Read overlap analysis will increase the efficiency of reading assembly.

-Algorithms used to determine the read overlap are MHAP- MinHash Algorithm and BLASR.
+The algorithms used to determine the read overlap are MHAP- MinHash Algorithm and BLASR.
 Besides, another algorithm often used for long read overlap is LROD (Long read overlap detection).
 Both are based on the K-mer distribution.

 Sequencing read assembly:

-Technically, it’s a software-based computational method to merge correct reads with each other, thereby constructing the original nucleotide order of a genome or target which we wish to study.
+Technically, it’s a software-based computational method to merge correct reads with each other, thereby constructing the original nucleotide order of a genome or target that we wish to study.
 However, it is important to know that millions of individual reads are generated, aligned and assembled to generate the entire genome sequence.